DevManoj19/Projects/README.md

 ## 📜 License

-This repository is licensed under the MIT License.
+This repository is licensed under the GNU General Public License v3.0.

 ---